 C3.
 Does the government operate with openness and transparency?
 1 / 4

 The government generally awards contracts in a nontransparent manner.
 Access to up-to-date information from government ministries is difficult for ordinary citizens to acquire, although some ministries do publish information online.
 In 2013, the National Assembly passed an access to information law, but enforcement has been inconsistent.
+The High Authority for Good Governance, an anticorruption body, requires public officials to submit asset declarations, but this is not well enforced.

 CIVIL LIBERTIES: 32 / 60